Milinkov-N/progress-bar/README.md

 ```

 Let's take it bit by bit.
 The `impl<Iter>` bit is saying that this `impl` block
-implemented all types of `Iter` and Iter isn't some concrete type name, it's a generic
+implement all types of `Iter`.
+And `Iter` isn't some concrete type name, it's a generic
 so it could be named like `T` or `Type` or _etc_.

 The `Progress<Iter, Unbounded>` bit is just attaches types `Iter` and `Unbounded` to
 `Progress` struct.
-And unlike `Iter`, `Unbounded` is a concrete type or more exactly _unit struct_, that we defined earlier.
+And unlike `Iter`, `Unbounded` is a concrete type or more exactly
+_unit struct_, that we defined earlier.
 And inside the `impl` block is just a
 constructor function `new()` that takes as argument any type.

-The next `impl` block looks almost the same, only just with another function.
+The next `impl` block looks almost the same, just with another function.
 But the
-only and key difference that instead of `Unbounded` type it has `Bounded`.
-And that means that the function `with_delims()` available only for those `Progress` instances that have the `Bounded` state.
+key difference that instead of `Unbounded` type it has `Bounded`.
+And that means
+that the function `with_delims()` available only for those `Progress` instances
+that have the `Bounded` state.
 And that's why (partially) we can't call
 `with_delims()` method on iterators without exact size!
-But it the only first part
-why.

-And the other part of why we can't call `with_delims()` method on iterators without
+And another reason why we can't call `with_delims()` method on iterators without
 exact size is because of this `impl` block:

 ```rust